 CBS' studios are at the CBS Building, fronted by black marble and thus known as Black Rock.
 51 W. 52nd Street at 6th Avenue.
 Reached by the same station as NBC.

-New York City FC, founded by English team Manchester City, begins play next year, but hasn't finalized a home field yet; one plan is at the site of the 157th Street parking deck that was south of the old Yankee Stadium; Flushing Meadow-Corona Park, near Citi Field and the National Tennis Center, has also been suggested.
+New York City FC, founded by Manchester City, begins play at Yankee Stadium last year, but hasn't finalized a home field yet.
+One plan was at the site of the 157th Street parking deck that was south of the old Yankee Stadium; Flushing Meadow-Corona Park, near Citi Field and the National Tennis Center, has also been suggested.
 They may end up playing at Yankee Stadium for a while.
 As for the Red Bulls and the new version of the Cosmos, I'll get to them shortly.

 * New Jersey.
 You can take New Jersey Transit's 320 bus from Port Authority to the Meadowlands Sports Complex, just off the New Jersey Turnpike’s Exit 16W, at NJ-Routes 3 & 120.
 You can also take a train there from Penn Station, but only on Giants or Jets game days.

 The Giants played at Giants Stadium from 1976 to 2009, the Jets from 1984 to 2009, the North American Soccer League's New York Cosmos from 1977 to 1985 (after a few years moving around to other sites, including the 1971 and 1976 seasons at Yankee Stadium), and Major League Soccer's local team – known as the New York-New Jersey MetroStars until 2005 when they became the New York Red Bulls – from 1996 to 2009.
 The Army-Navy Game was held there in 1989, 1993, 1997 and 2002.
 Games of the 1994 World Cup and the 1999 Women's World Cup were held there.